ivanbulyk/rust_incubator_eng/0_basics/ANSWERS.md

     <br><br/>
 - What is a crate and what is a module in Rust?
 How do they differ?
 How are the used?
     - Crates can produce an executable or a library, depending on the project.
 Each crate has an implicit root module that contains the code for that crate.
 You can then define a tree of sub-modules under that root module.
 Modules allow you to partition your code within the crate itself, hierarchically splitting code in logical units (modules), and manage visibility (public/private) between them.
-    So a module is a collection of items: functions, structs, traits, impl blocks, and even other modules.
+    So a module is a collection of items and it can contain:
+        <br><br/>
+        Functions
+        Types (structs, enums, unions, type aliases)
+        Traits
+        Impl blocks
+        Macros
+        Constants and statics
+        Extern blocks
+        Extern crates
+        Imports
+        Modules
+        Associated items
         <br><br/>
 - What are move semantics?
 What are borrowing rules?
 What is the benefit of using them?
     - In Rust, all types are mutable, and all move operations are equivalent to a bit copy of the original data at the new location.
 Move converts any captured variables by reference or mutable reference to captured variables by value.